drvinceknight/Nashpy/docs/text-book/best-responses.rst

-1. For the following games identify the best responses:
+1. For the following games identify the best responses that are strategies with support size 1 (i.e. strategies that just play a single action).

    1.